JohnnyParra/Blog-Website-Server/README.md

 # Blog Application (Server / Backend)

+Website using Netlify for the front-end, Vercel for the backend, and Azure MySQL database: [Blog Website](https://johnnymparra-blog.netlify.app/)

 The frontend of this application can be found here: [Client Repo](https://github.com/JohnnyParra/BVTCA-Final-Project-Client)

 ## Getting Started